wilsonmar/wilsonmar.github.io/_posts/2016-11-24-iot-apprentice.md

 <a name="HomeAutomation"></a>

-### PRODUCT 12 - Custom home automation programs
+### SOLUTION 12 - Custom home automation programs

-MAKE FOR SALE: Control your home remotely the way you want.
+Control your home remotely the way you want.
 We configure it for you to just plug in and it works.

 0. Configure the Pi as a Media server to serve music, movies, and pictures